What likely started as a small flame in the engine of an overheated truck erupted into a massive fire at Red River Outdoors.

 Whitney Boland, once a Red local now living in Colorado, became very homesick after writing this article.
 So she flew to Kentucky, at once.

-John Evans, a voracious photographer, donated the proceeds from the photos in this article to purchase an RRGCC/Access Fund ad, to run in the next issue of Rock and Ice.
+John Evans, a voracious photographer, donated the proceeds from the photos in this article to purchase an RRGCC/Access Fund ad.